Candidate Profiles

 Undergraduate Education:

-Bachelor of Arts in History, University of Dayton, 2002
+University of Dayton, BA in History, 2002

 Legal Education: